 There’s a new dating tactic in town and if you’ve been out there chasing love, you’ve probably encountered this sneaky, but effective scheme.
 It’s called “benching.”

-It is my suspicion that with ghosting getting so much attention that it reached the ranks of pop culture phenomena, daters had to come up with a new, sneakier form to throw off potential mates.
+It is my suspicion that with ghosting getting so much attention as it reached the ranks of pop culture phenomena, daters had to come up with a new, sneakier form to throw off potential mates.

 For those who have gotten a taste of what the bench feels like, you are filled with questions, shock, and confusion.
 “What just happened?” you ask.
 For those who are not quite sure if you’ve been benched, I will explain what it is and feels like.